 The Caroline Foundation is not an independent charity.
-It is a constituent of Cancer Clinical Research Trust (www.ccrt.ie ) led by Prof. John Crown and is therefore answerable to the board of CCRT.
+It is a constituent of Cancer Clinical Research Trust (www.ccrt.ie ) led by Professor John Crown and is therefore answerable to the board of CCRT.
 CCRT is a registered charity that complies with all governance codes and best practices recommended for the charity sector in Ireland.
-Charity Number: CHY 12210
+Charity Number: CHY 12210.

 BOARD OF DIRECTORS CCRT

-Board of Directors of CCRT: Professor John Crown; Dr. Janice Walshe (Consultant Oncologist); Dr. Emer Hanrahan (Consultant Oncologist); Dr. David Fennelly (Consultant Oncologist); Mr Feargal Quinn (former Independent Senator & Businessman); and Professor Ray Kinsella (UCD, Professor of Economics) and Helen O’Sullivan-Dwyer, EdD (The CarolineFoundation).
+Board of Directors of CCRT: Professor John Crown; Dr. Janice Walshe (Consultant Oncologist); Dr. David Fennelly (Consultant Oncologist); Professor Ray Kinsella (UCD, Professor of Economics) and Helen O’Sullivan-Dwyer, EdD (The CarolineFoundation).

 The Caroline Foundation is in full compliance with the best practice standards in our sector including the guidelines of good governance as presented by CCRT and The Governance Code of Practice for Good Governance of Community, Voluntary and Charitable Organisations in Ireland.
 In doing so The Caroline Foundation operates according to the recommended five key principles by:

 - Having shared vision, purpose and values and ensuring they remain relevant;